mrcavalcanti/mosaicoo/docs/sources/panels/format-data/map-a-value.md

 1. Open a panel for which you want to map a value.
 1. In panel display options, locate the **Value mappings** section and click **Add value mappings**.
 1. Click **Add a new mapping** and then select **Value**.
-1. Enter the value for Grafana to match.
+1. Enter the value for Mosaicoo to match.
 1. (Optional) Enter display text.
 1. (Optional) Set the color.
 1. Click **Update** to save the value mapping.